FlorianRappl/kras/docs/har-injector.md

 }
 ```

-The `delay` option can artifically delay the response to requests.
+The `delay` option can artificially delay the response to requests.
 This is particularly useful to simulate something with exactly the same timing as the HAR file proposed.